 In 2014 Greta returned to her hometown in Pennsylvania, where she met and married the love of her life.
 She currently plays piano for her church and volunteers for a local youth ministry.
 When her two-year-old son goes to kindergarten someday she plans to resume leading drumming therapy groups for women in rehabilitation from substance abuse, teach piano from her home, and participate in more volunteering in her community.

-After completing the Friends of Batahola Volunteer program in 2011, Amanda Otero stayed on at the Center as the International Communications Liaison until returning to the US in 2014 with her husband Melvin Hamilton (whom she met at the Center).
-She then began working at TakeAction Minnesota as a community organizer and is now the Organizing Director at this non-profit dedicated to racial, gender, and economic justice.
-Amanda and Melvin live in Minneapolis with their daughter Luz, born in 2018.
+After completing the Friends of Batahola Volunteer program in 2011, Amanda Otero stayed on at the Center as the International Communications Liaison until returning to the US in 2014 with her husband Melvin Hamilton.
+She then began working at TakeAction Minnesota as a community organizer and is now the Deputy Director at this non-profit dedicated to racial, gender, and economic justice.
+Amanda and Melvin live in Minneapolis with their two children, Luz and Diego.
 Amanda is on the Board with Friends of Batahola, and her family continues to visit extended family in Nicaragua as often as they can.

 2011 – 2013